 Please refer to the text in Russian as a source.

 Early dissolution of parliament and early elections will determine the fate of the Japanese premier

 Photo: Tass / VEF Photobank

-On Monday, Japanese Prime Minister Shinzo Abe announced that on Thursday at an extraordinary session of parliament he would dissolve the lower house of parliament to hold early elections.
-Many Japanese observers believe that, in fact, the prime minister launched a risky high-stakes political game that can determine whether he will survive as the leader of Japan.
+On Monday, Japanese Prime Minister Shinzo Abe announced that he would dissolve the lower house of parliament at an extraordinary session of parliament on Thursday for early elections.
+Many Japanese observers believe that the prime minister has, in fact, embarked on a risky, high-stakes political game that could determine whether he survives as Japan's leader.